Ali90922/Distributed-Computing-TrangoTowers/Assignment 2/Readme.md

 ### Refrences - W3 Schools

 "I used W3Schools’ HTML guide to build the frontend for Discordn't, utilizing their resources for layout, styling, and responsive design. https://www.w3schools.com/html/
+All images used in the carousel are original, and my work.

 ---